Erzaid04/scrapflow-ai/README.md

 # ScrapFlow AI

-AI-powered operating system for scrap collectors, traders, and recycling businesses.
+An AI-powered SaaS platform for scrap collectors, traders, and recycling businesses.

-## Vision

-Digitize scrap collection, inventory tracking, transaction management, buyer management, profitability tracking, and business operations through a modern SaaS platform.
+ScrapFlow AI is designed to digitize inventory management, transaction processing, supplier and buyer management, profitability tracking, and business operations through a secure, scalable backend architecture.

 ---

+# Vision

+Build a modern operating system for the scrap recycling industry by replacing manual record-keeping with intelligent, data-driven business management.

+---

 # Current Status

-## Completed
+## ✅ Completed

 ### Backend Foundation